Facts About Our Work in Dominica

-The first fishing village established by Food For The Poor in the Eastern Caribbean in the town of Castle Bruce on the east coast of Dominica survived the storm.
+The first fishing village established by FFTP in the Eastern Caribbean in the town of Castle Bruce on the east coast of Dominica survived the storm.
 It is the largest settlement in St. David Parish with a population of nearly 1,400.

 In 2016, the fishing village was equipped with four fiberglass boats with 40 HP motors, which are shared by a team of 16 to 28 fishermen.
-All of the fishermen received engine maintenance training.
-In addition to the boats and motors, the village has been equipped with coolers and a freezer, a locking storage shed, fishing tackle and safety equipment, GPS finders, depth finders, and a gear shed to house all the equipment.
+All the fishermen received engine maintenance training.
+In addition to the boats and motors, the village has been equipped with coolers and a freezer, a locking storage shed, fishing tackle and safety equipment, GPS finders, depth finders, and a gear shed for the equipment.